-But to me, a cynic is somebody who doesn’t believe in the utopic social dream, often mischievously sold to the masses, by those who stand to benefit most from the consequence of their actions.
+But to me, a cynic is somebody who doesn’t believe in the utopian dream which is often mischievously sold to the masses, by those who stand to benefit most from the consequence of their actions.

 A cynic is somebody who questions, Why?

-Why did a member of the Clique at work, get the promotion?
+Why did a member of the Clique at work get the promotion?
 Why do politicians who appear to know each other personally, pretend to be adversaries?
-Why do News Reporters offer opinion, instead of simply reporting current events?
+Why do News Reporters offer opinions, instead of simply reporting on current events?